vishalyadav9600/shramik/README.md

-# MERN Food Ordering System
+# MERN Helper Finding Website

-[MERN Food Ordering System](https://theophillyfood.vercel.app/) is a Web app built on the MERN (MongoDB, Express, React, Node) stack of web development.
+[MERN Helper Finding Website] is a Web app built on the MERN (MongoDB, Express, React, Node) stack of web development.
 It uses Redux for the state management and Material UI as component library.
-It is a food ordering website, where registered users can order for food from a particular restaurant.
+It is a food ordering website, where registered users can executive assigned for a particular location.

 ## Table of Content